By Cossy Hough

 If that’s the goal, the administration is literally taking the food out of the mouths of our most vulnerable.

 Hough is a clinical associate professor in the Steve Hicks School of Social Work at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives, and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 A version of it appeared in the Austin American-Statesman.